davidnabergoj/bootplot/README.md

 ```

 See the `examples` folder for more examples, including bar charts, point plots, polynomial regression models, pie charts and text plots.
-Note that some examples require a working installation of [scikit-learn](https://scikit-learn.org/stable/install.html).
-You can install scikit-learn with `pip install -U scikit-learn`.

 ## Installation